Indiana Hoosiers men's basketball: Simple game jerseys

 The team is widely noted for its simple game jerseys.
-Unlike most schools, Indiana does not have players' names on the back of jerseys that players wear on the court.
-The notion behind the nameless jerseys is that players play for the team name on the front, not the individual's name on the back.
-In keeping with Indiana's longstanding principle of putting team over player, the Hoosiers have never retired any jersey numbers.
-Adidas is the current outfitter of Indiana athletics.

 When coach Mike Davis succeeded Bob Knight, he suggested adding names to the jerseys.
 However, the Hoosiers' minimalist look had become such a part of the program's brand that the proposal was dropped after considerable backlash from fans.
 Despite the long tradition behind the jerseys, they have undergone some slight changes over the years.
-The school's colors are cream and crimson, but in the 1970s Knight and football coach Lee Corso started using uniforms that were more scarlet or bright red.
-During the same time, cream gave way almost universally to white.
-But those colors reverted mostly to cream and crimson in the early 2000s, after then-athletics director Michael McNeely decided that the team uniforms needed to reflect the school's official colors of cream and crimson.
+The school's colors are cream and crimson.

 William Tell Overture

-During the third time-out of every second half, the Indiana Big Red Basketball Band performs the William Tell Overture with cheerleaders racing around the court carrying myriad flags that spell out "Indiana Hoosiers."
-Indiana Assistant Director for Facilities, Chuck Crabb, said the tradition began in about 1979 or 1980.
-Sportscaster Billy Packer called it "the greatest college timeout in the country."
+The Indiana Big Red Basketball Band performs the William Tell Overture.
+Indiana Assistant Director for Facilities, Chuck Crabb, said the tradition began in 1979 or 1980.
+Sportscaster "Billy Packer [called it] the greatest college timeout in the country."